WebSocket Real-time Service

 - Endpoint:

-wss://gateway.vislagps.com/api/socketorws://localhost:8086/api/socket - Technology: Python (FastAPI + WebSockets)
+wss://api.vislagps.com/api/socketorws://localhost:8086/api/socket - Technology: Python (FastAPI + WebSockets)

 - Authentication: JWT token via query parameter